GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

 # Google Cloud BigQuery Antipattern Recognition

 This repository contains the Terraform scripts that build and deploy the BigQuery Antipattern Recognition tool to Cloud Run Jobs.
 On each execution, the tool is configured to perform antipattern recognition for all jobs run during the previous 24 hours and to write the results to a BigQuery table.

+There are two optional flags when running the terraform scripts.

-Optionally, a Cloud Scheduler cron job can be deployed to run the tool on a schedule.
+1. Optionally, a Cloud Scheduler cron job can be deployed to run the tool on a schedule by setting apply_scheduler = true.
+2. Optionally, a Cloud Workflow can be deployed obtain query hashes, run the antipattern tool, and join the recommendation back on to the hashes.
+This is useful to run the antipattern tool across queries that may be repeated many times.
+Read more about query hashes [here](https://github.com/GoogleCloudPlatform/bigquery-utils/tree/master/scripts/optimization#query-analysis).
+When you want to run the Cloud Workflow, set apply_workflow = true and specify an input table name that will be used for intermediary extraction of query hashes.

 Following resources are created when running the code:
 1. Cloud Run Job
 2. Service Account for Cloud Run Job
 3. Cloud Scheduler (optional)
+4. Cloud Workflow (optional)
-4. Service Account for Cloud Scheduler
+5. Service Account for Cloud Scheduler
+6. Service Account for Cloud Workflow (optional)
 5. Artifact Registry
 6. Table in BigQuery Dataset (optional)